dragatuso/deep-learning-challenge/README.md

 # Summary

-As explained before, by using the keras_tuner library and changing the number of layers and units for each layer I was able to reach better models, however, all of them with accuracy figures under 75% which was the requested target for the exercise.
+As explained before, by using the keras_tuner library and changing the number of layers and units for each layer I was able to reach better models, the best one with accuracy of 72.94% and loss of 54.94%.
+However, all of them with accuracy figures under 75% which was the requested target for the exercise.
+One of the things that could have contributed to achieve a model with higher accuracy is the amount of input data.
+By increasing the amount of input data probably the model will be more accurate.

-One of the thigns that could have contributed to achieve a model with higher accuracy is the amount of input data.
-By increasing the input data probably the model will be better.
+As an alternative to the neural network model, for solving classification tasks we could also use a random forest model which is more simple than the one used in this exercise.
+In general, random forest models are more robust and provide excelent accuracy levels.
+In addition, they are resistant to overfitting and are more interpretable.
+Finally, random forest models require less data and with less preparation, which could be better to solve this exercise given that we didn't have a big dataset.